 You love math.
 Or reading Chinese literature.
 Or understanding how societies work–and how to improve them.
 Adolescent Education at Hunter College provides the training and certification you need to make a career out of expanding and sharing your knowledge with middle and high school students, whatever your field of expertise.
-Because each program is partnered with the School of Arts & Science, students are able to study their chosen subject at the Master’s level while developing teaching skills through rich clinical experiences and coursework.
+Because each program is partnered with the School of Arts & Science, students are able to study their chosen subject at the master’s level while developing teaching skills through rich clinical experiences and coursework.

 While working as teachers in a variety of New York City school settings, students are mentored by supportive, expert faculty.
 They learn how to make their subjects compelling to diverse populations.
 They practice designing effective curricula and implementing multiple learning modalities for adolescent learners.
 They integrate technology into the classroom and develop experiential learning projects to engage their students.
 And, because of their immersion in New York City schools and close collaboration with faculty and classmates, graduates leave Hunter having developed expansive professional networks, ensuring job placement and continued opportunities throughout their careers.